hbstack/site/content/docs/modules/blog/heading-sign/index.md

 images:
 ---

-The heading sign module show the section sign (anchor link) when hovering on headings.
+The heading sign module shows the section sign (anchor link) when hovering on headings.

 <!--more-->